oobiols/staidy/README.md

 In this README file, you will find, first, an overview on CFDNet and SURFNet.
 And below, you will find different commands that will allow you to:
 1. Generate a .h5 training and validation dataset file from OpenFOAM simulation data.
 An outline on the shape of the images in the dataset and the overall dataset structure can be found in the [paper](https://dl.acm.org/doi/pdf/10.1145/3392717.3392772?casa_token=2Vx83VWZAWwAAAAA:BauwuqoOjxXcjrpfsI1MwemUxyTb3rIfdLnf1zkUX66YCtUmdUNYWJjqf0TPYAIPDhDRX0YhwQ_0), but is also detailed [here](./datasets/datasets.md).
 2. Train the CNN with the dataset that we just generated, and create a _coarse model_.
-3. Transfer learn the _coarse model_ we to high-resolution inputs.
+3. Transfer learn the _coarse model_ to high-resolution inputs.
 4. Use the already trained models and reproduce the results in the paper.
-For such, you will OpenFOAM v8 installed.
+For such, you will need OpenFOAM v8 installed.
 See more [here](./openfoam/).

 ### CFDNet: accelerating steady-state simulations
 CFDNet was published at the International Conference in Supercomputing (2020), and the paper can be found [here](https://dl.acm.org/doi/pdf/10.1145/3392717.3392772?casa_token=2Vx83VWZAWwAAAAA:BauwuqoOjxXcjrpfsI1MwemUxyTb3rIfdLnf1zkUX66YCtUmdUNYWJjqf0TPYAIPDhDRX0YhwQ_0).